jerometerry/potassium/README.md

     var l = b.Listen(v => Console.Write("{0} ", v));
 ```

-**EventPublisher** - EventPublisher is an Event that can be published (the name of the publishing method in Sodium is *Send*).
+**EventPublisher** - EventPublisher is an Event that can be published.

-Here's an example of creating an EventPublisher, and sending (aka publishing) a value to all registered listeners.
+Here's an example of creating an EventPublisher, and publishing a value to all registered subscribers.
 ```
     var e = new EventPublisher<int>();
-    ... // register listeners
+    ... // register subscribers
-    e.Send(0);
+    e.Publish(0);
 ```

 **BehaviorPublisher** - BehaviorPublisher is a Behavior that can be published

-Here's an example of constructing a BehaviorPublisher with an initial value of zero, and sending it a new value of one,  after some operations that register listeners.
+Here's an example of constructing a BehaviorPublisher with an initial value of zero, and publishing a new value of one,  after some operations that register subscribers.
 ```
     var b = new BehaviorPublisher<int>(0);
-    ... // register listeners
+    ... // register subscribers
-    b.Send(1);
+    b.Publish(1);
 ```

 **EventLoop** - EventLoop is an EventPublisher that listens to another Event for publishings, and publishes the same value on itself, known as looping.